 Cake – what could go wrong!

-Recently I have embarked on the baking adventure, I am by no means a baker or good at science.. and well baking is science.
-I hated it, it scared me, made me nervous and never wanted to do it.
+Recently I have embarked on the baking adventure; I am by no means a baker or good at science.. and well, baking is science.
+I wouldn’t say I liked it; it scared me, made me nervous, and never wanted to do it.
 So, me being me, decided that since I don’t want to do it, it means I probably should do it.

 So that started my baking journey, just because it makes me nervous.
 Which is the perfect reason to do it!